 Simply put, the hidden pages feature allows for you to make certain pages on your issue visible or not.

 In order to turn your pages hidden, you can simply open the issue, and then click Pages (located on the left side of the editor).
-Pick the page you would like to have hidden, and click the Edit located right below the page:
+You should then be able to see right away the visibility of your pages.

-Once your pages are set to be hidden or not visible, the page itself should be grayed out on the editor.
-These pages will not be visible on the navigation when readers open via mobile app or web app as well.
+Once your pages are set to be hidden or not visible, these pages will not be visible on the navigation when readers open via mobile app or web app as well.

 How can my readers access the pages content if it's hidden?